 Then something happened in France.
 A Revolution.
 The people were rising!
 Inspired by the French Revolution of 1789, the dark men of Haiti too cried out for their liberté, their égalité, their fraternité!

 However, with very few exceptions, the French saw nothing wrong in keeping their liberal ideals exclusively for themselves.
-Left with no choice, the Haitians fought fiercely against Napolean’s imperial reinforcements, driving them out by 1803.
+Left with no choice, the Haitians led by brave men such as Toussaint L’Ouverture fought fiercely against Napoleon’s imperial reinforcements, driving them out by 1803.
 Haiti became the first ‘dark nation’ in modern times to rid itself of its colonial overlords.

 Predictably, following the Haitian declaration of Independence in 1804, the French retaliated with a trade embargo, severely crippling the island nation’s efforts to take its place as an independent economy.
 When the embargo was eventually lifted in 1825, it was only because the Haitians had finally agreed to pay the French for the loss of their slaves!8

 We have seen that as England ‘progressed’ towards Parliamentary enclosures, the establishment of capitalism went hand in hand with the cultivation of the notion of economic exploitation as a ‘right’ – the right to improve the productivity of a means of production.
 Even today, the demand for ‘economic rights’ continues to be presented as an ultimately ‘decent’ request: that the only decent thing to do is to open up the markets to allow everyone to compete.

 Even today, the demand for ‘economic rights’ continues to be presented as an ultimately ‘decent’ request: that the only decent thing to do is to open up the markets to ‘allow’ everyone to compete.